tomtuamnuq/perplex_num/README.md

 perplex_num = "0.1"
 ```

-The `matrix` feature is enabled by default, which adds the `nalgebra` create as a dependency.
+The `matrix` feature is enabled by default, which adds the `nalgebra` crate as a dependency.
 This can be disabled with:
 ```toml
 [dependencies.perplex_num]
 perplex_num = "0.1"